vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 - `<=` less than or equal to
 - `>=` greater than or equal to

 For example, you can filter text records such as `title`.
-The following code returns all films with the title 'Metropolis':
+The following code returns all films with the title `'Metropolis'`:

 ```
 SELECT title